Weather

 Well into winter, November brings unpredictable weather and occasional heavy storms.
 Mountains are capped, if not covered, with snow, and the nights grow ever darker.

-The beginning of the month sees 8 hours of daylight while by the end you can expect only 5 hours and temperatures hover around freezing (30-38 degrees Fahrenheit), so plan your outings and pack accordingly.
+The beginning of the month sees eight hours of daylight, while by the end, you can expect only five hours, and temperatures hover around freezing (30-38°F/-1-3°C), so plan your outings and pack accordingly.
 Road conditions and walking paths may be compromised or slippery, so drive with extra care and pack your crampons.

 Crowds & Costs